judas-christ/static2000/README.md

 # Change Log

+## 0.2.1

+* Added loading of global plugins.
+It's now possible to write plugins that extend the globals object in templates and have access to options and a list of all content models.

 ## 0.2.0

 * Extracted template engines into adapters. _This is a breaking change.
 Static2000 now requires a template adapter to work, and none is included.
 Install with `npm i static2000-jade` for jade templates._